-In order to ensure that University personnel have access to current computing technology required to fulfill the responsibilities of their jobs, the “Computer Lifecycle Replacement Program” was instituted in 2003.
-The program provides for scheduled replacement of computers for full time faculty, full time staff, eligible permanent percentage of time staff and computing laboratory facilities every 48 months.
+In order to ensure that University personnel has access to the current computing technology required to fulfill the responsibilities of their jobs, the “Computer Lifecycle Replacement Program” was instituted in 2003.
+The program provides for scheduled replacement of computers for full-time faculty, full-time staff, and specified computing laboratory facilities every 60 months.

 Eligibility for the program is determined by the Information Technology Division’s Assistant Vice President of Technical Support Services in accordance with this policy which is reviewed annually by the Vice President of Information Technology in collaboration with the University’s Vice Presidents and Academic Deans.

-- Computers are replaced every four years (48 months), a duration that corresponds to industry benchmarks for the useful life of laptop and desktop computer systems.
+- Computers are typically replaced every five years, a duration that corresponds to industry benchmarks for the useful life of laptop and desktop computer systems.

-- Prior to the end of the 48-month term, those with a lifecycle program asset in their possession will be contacted by the IT Support Services Manager or local support tech team, via email, to select a replacement computer and to establish a date for the equipment exchange.
+- Prior to the end of the typically 60-months term, those with a lifecycle program asset in their possession will be contacted by the IT Support Services Manager or local support tech team to select a replacement computer and to establish a date for the equipment exchange.

 - Replacement of computers is subject to available funding.

-University personnel are expected to exercise care to assure against theft and damage of equipment provided to them.
-In situations where negligence or violations of this policy result in damage or loss of equipment, the cost for its repair or replacement will be the responsibility of the employee.
-Negligence is determined by the lease vendor.
+University personnel is expected to exercise care to assure against theft and damage of equipment provided to them.
+In situations where negligence or violations of this policy result in damage or loss of equipment, the cost for its repair or replacement will be the responsibility of the employee and/or department.
+Stolen equipment requires a police report.

-Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technology support team in the Academic Unit.
+Upon separation from the University, for any reason, the Lifecycle Program equipment must be returned to either the IT Service Desk or the local technical support teams in the Academic Unit.

-It is prohibited to affix stickers, adornments or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the leasing vendors.
+It is prohibited to affix stickers, adornments, or to alter anything on the body of the equipment that could affect the value of the machine when it is returned to the manufacturers.

 In order to contain costs and realize maintenance and support efficiencies, the University community is provided with a list of approved computer systems from which to choose.
 The equipment standards are developed by an ad hoc committee recruited by the Vice President for Information Technology from among the various administrative and academic units that comprise the University.
 The Committee is charged to review the hardware options available in relation to campus needs and to recommend specific hardware configurations that best meet the features and functionality requirements of the University overall.